masterahmedhussain/AtmMachine/readme.txt

 This is the ATM managment application where the customer can deposit , WIthdraw and check Balance .

+To start the application run the AtmMachineMain.java

+First It will test some of the test cases of the program after that it runs the full working application with the choices of Deposite , Withdraw and check balance. and the user can type the into into it and choose the option what is suitable.

 In this there are four design patterns used.

 1.State design pattern